Tim-Liam-Hill/Acid/README.md

 * CAG
 * GTA

+Note: can't contain those as codons, so the function name: AAT AAA TAA is invalid but ATA AGA ATA is (even though it contains AAG from [2,4] the check is only at the codon boundary).

 Create util program that tells you if function name is problematic or not.
 Or maybe even generates palindromic funtion names of length n codons.

 | Primary | Redundant | ExplanationDescription                                                                                                                                             |  |